Classic Porokeratosis

 Causes of Classic Porokeratosis:

-Classic porokeratosis is primarily caused by genetic factors, but there are also environmental triggers.
+Classic porokeratosis is primarily caused by factors, but there are also environmental triggers.
 Here are some common causes:

 1. Genetic Predisposition: If your family has a history of porokeratosis, you may be more likely to develop it.